apache/incubator-brooklyn-site/learnmore/theory.md

 up, provision another server; when load drops, kill a server to save money.

 Many new tools have appeared that take advantage of this new era.
-However each of them only solve part of the problem and don’t consider the big picture.
+However each of them only solve part of the problem and don't consider the big picture.
 For example, configuration management tools such as Chef can, in a single command, provision a new cloud server then install and configure an application -- but they require extra programming to reconfigure an load balancer whenever the pool of web servers changes.
-Amazon Auto Scaling can provision new servers and update load balancers, but it is dependent on CloudWatch -- this means either using proxy metrics such as average response time, or writing more code to expose an application’s real metrics.
+Amazon Auto Scaling can provision new servers and update load balancers, but it is dependent on CloudWatch -- this means either using proxy metrics such as average response time, or writing more code to expose an application's real metrics.
 A dedicated monitoring tool may be able to easily monitor the key metrics with little effort, but its alerts will need to be integrated it into the server provisioning process.